Download the app to find the best colleges for you

 Highest Raw Score and Percentile Score

-For each session in which the applicants attended, their highest raw score will be normalised to a 100 percentile score.
-For each session, the highest raw results will be turned into normalised percentile scores of 100.
+For each session in which the applicants attended, their highest raw score will be normalized to a 100 percentile score.
+For each session, the highest raw results will be turned into normalized percentile scores of 100.

 Lowest Raw Score and Percentile Score